 Instant Pot Vanilla Bean Rice Pudding is the perfect blend of richness and comfort.
 Make this simple dessert in minutes, all in the Instant Pot.

-The recipe for this Instant Pot rice pudding is at the end of this post.
-This post contains all of the frequently asked questions about this recipe and will help answer important questions or common concerns about rice pudding.
+The recipe for Instant Pot rice pudding is at the end of this post.
+This article contains all the frequently asked questions about this recipe to help answer important questions or common concerns about rice pudding.

-I recall one evening several years ago during my first pregnancy when I CRAVED rice pudding.
-Because I could NOT go to bed without it, I started making rice at 10:30 at night.
+One evening several years ago, during my first pregnancy, I CRAVED rice pudding.

+I could NOT go to bed without it and started making rice at 10:30pm.

-I waited a good 20 minutes for the rice to be done, then transferred it over to the stove where I added the milk and all that other good stuff.
+I waited a good twenty minutes for the rice to be done, then transferred it over to the stove and added milk and all the other yummy ingredients.
 It took a lot of time and effort, but hey, there’s no denying a pregnant woman a craving!

-After buying an Instant Pot, this recipe became leaps and bounds easier and faster!
+The Instant Pot makes this recipe leaps and bounds easier and faster!

 Why you should make Instant Pot Rice Pudding

-The beauty about doing rice pudding in the Instant Pot is that I can make the rice, and simmer it to thicken all in one pot.
-The pudding will thicken as it cools.
-Because it will be thicker the next day, you can always add a splash of milk when you reheat the rice pudding.
+The rice pudding will thicken as it cools.
+Keep in mind it will be thicker the next day, but you can always add a splash of milk when you reheat it.

-It transforms cookies and syrup into heaven.
+Vanilla bean paste transforms cookies and syrup into heaven.
 I have this giant 32oz bottle.
-Unfortunately, the price of vanilla beans has skyrocketed due to a shortage and it’s a little steep.
-You should try this smaller bottle if you’d like to try it.
+Unfortunately, the price of vanilla beans has skyrocketed due to a shortage.
+It’s a little steep.
+Try this smaller bottle to start.

-In my Youtube video, I had someone say they added vanilla bean ICE CREAM to their rice pudding and it added those gorgeous vanilla bean flecks as well!
+In my Youtube video, I had someone comment about adding vanilla bean ICE CREAM to rice pudding.
+That gives those gorgeous vanilla bean flecks as well!
 Genius!

 It’s simple to make this quick dessert, thanks to the Instant Pot.